CSCfi/beacon-python/docs/db.rst

 Database
 ========

-We use a PostgreSQL database (recomended version 11.6) for working with beacon data.
+We use a PostgreSQL database (recommended version 11.6) for working with beacon data.
 For more information on setting up the database consult :ref:`database-setup`.

 .. attention:: We recommend https://pgtune.leopard.in.ua/ for establishing PostgreSQL